ubear/v2ex/README.md

 ### v2ex reader

-a mini browser working on linux shell and can recommend v2ex tiezi to you.
+a mini browser working on linux shell and can recommend v2ex tiezi to you. (by python3)